By Glenda McCarthy

 Many artistic people realize their passion for art an early age.
 The opposite is true for Bruno Eduardo Vinhas De Almeida of Brazil, who hated art growing up and would get his classmates to create his art projects in school.
 It wasn’t until he was a teenager that his burning desire to design was finally ignited.
 It was his deep affection and concern for his grandmother that sparked a love of craft and design.

 “I moved in with my grandparents when I was 11.
-She (grandmother) would be sewing the whole day and I used to hate the noise of web-inside-brunovinhas2the sewing machine,” he recalls.
+She (grandmother) would be sewing the whole day and I used to hate the noise of the sewing machine,” he recalls.
 “When I was 16 my grandfather passed away and my grandmother kind of lost herself.
 That was when I made myself learn to sew and embroider because I needed to bring her back to life and bring her back to reality.
 I asked one of her neighbours, who was an amazing embroiderer, to teach me.
 She taught me the basic cross-stitch and basic stuff that my grandmother knew how to do.”

 Every day Bruno would bring samples home for his grandmother to teach him a new technique.